acomplicatedframework/ACWOL/index.md

 <div class="acwol-header">ACWOL</div>

 <p>
-Originally developed in 2009, ACWOL is the core framework for conscience-led decision-making, disciplined Intellect mining, and human-AI co-evolution.
+Originally developed in 2009, ACWOL is the core framework for conscience-led decision-making, disciplined Intellect mining, and human–AI co-evolution.
+ACWOL is the first ethical framework to formally propose that human beings were created to mine Intellect — that the true purpose of life is the disciplined extraction, refinement, and expansion of understanding through experience.
+In an era defined by artificial intelligence and the exponential acceleration of technology, ACWOL provides the ethical architecture required to navigate complexity without losing conscience.
+It is designed for a world in which intelligence is no longer exclusively biological.
+ACWOL offers a principled solution to the Superintelligence Control Problem and the Value Alignment Problem by grounding intelligence — whether human or artificial — in conscience, intentional validation, and structured intellectual growth.
+Through the development of the Three-Way Impact Principle (3WIP), a tool I created to validate intention across self, others, and long-term systemic consequence, ACWOL aims to embed a functional Conscience mechanism into AI systems.
+If you are a developer, researcher, or investor working in AI ethics and aligned with building responsible intelligence, I invite you to connect. acwol@outlook.com
+Thank you for your time and consideration.
+Sincerely,
+Leo Evolves
 </p>

 <p>